 The Austin Asian American Film Festival tells Asian and Asian-American stories via media arts, and helps Asian Americans explore opportunities in cinema.

-The Pecan Street Festival, held in spring and fall, is the oldest and largest art festival in Central Texas, featuring local musicians, artists and craftspeople who turn Sixth Street (historically called Pecan Street) into a lively family street fair for one weekend each spring and fall.
+The Pecan Street Festival, held in both spring and fall, is the oldest and largest art festival in Central Texas.
+The event features local musicians, artists and craftspeople who turn Sixth Street (historically called Pecan Street) into a lively family street fair for one weekend, twice a year.

 Organized by the Austin Museum Partnership, Austin Museum Day features free exhibitions and activities at participating Austin-area museums and cultural sites.